tchang1997/tackle_yards_prevented/README.md

 # Assessing the value of tackles

 We've all seen it before -- those touchdown-saving tackles, sacks on 3rd and long, or the running back skirting past the last man down the sidelines.
-But tackles -- or missed tackles -- occur on every play, and it's not clear how meaningful many of these tackles are.
+But tackles -- or missed tackles -- occur on every play.
+It's not always clear how valuable these tackles or missed opportunities really are.

 This project aims to answer the question: "What if he missed the tackle?"
 Using tools from causal effect estimation, we propose the **Expected Yards Prevented (EYP)** tackle valuation metric: the number of yards that a ball carrier would have gained if a tackle was missed.
 Conversely, the **Expected Excess Yards Allowed (EEYA)** metric evaluates the number of yards that a tackler would have prevented if a tackle was completed.